-Tentative Dates Events November WTHS 8 th Grade Open House - Program of Studies & Curriculum, Athletics and Clubs, etc. February - April Counselors meet with students individually for scheduling advisement appointments to complete personalized student learning plan at high school and middle schools.
-Note: Grades and standardized tests at the time of scheduling appointments will be used for course recommendations.
+Tentative Dates Events Tentante Bates Evento .
+October WTHS 8 th Grade Open House - Program of Studies & Curriculum, Athletics and Clubs, etc. February - April Counselors meet with students individually for scheduling advisement appointments to complete personalized student learning plan at high school and middle schools.
+Note: Grades and standardized tests at the time of scheduling appointments will be used for course prerequisites.
 Course verifications will be available to students and parents via PowerSchool.
 May Courses are finalized.
-Note: No schedule changes will be honored after May 1 st
+Note: No schedule changes will be honored after May 1 st August Schedules will be available via PowerSchool.
+Schedule change requests will only be made for the following reasons: